infracost/docs/docs/faq.md

 ### Do you sell my data?

 No. Infracost is backed by top-tier investors including Y Combinator and Sequoia.
-We also have an [paid product](/pricing).
+We also have an <a href="https://www.infracost.io/pricing/" target="_self" rel="">paid product</a>.
 For more information about how we handle data see our [Privacy Policy](/docs/privacy-policy).

 ### How should I report a security vulnerability?